Last Update: 8/14/2021

 Currently, there is only one known option for purchasing the Retroid Pocket 2.
 When new options become available, I’ll add them below (i.e. Amazon, TomTop, etc.)

-- GoRetroid.com – This is where mine was ordered, took about 2 weeks to receive it after shipment notification was sent.
+- GoRetroid.com – This is where mine was ordered, took about 2 weeks to receive it after shipment notification was sent, ~2 weeks after the order was placed.
 For the latest delivery dashboard, please see this.

 - OS Android 6.0 dual-boot

 - Wi-Fi b/g/n & Bluetooth 4.0

 - Storage: 8GB EMMC +32GB microSD Card

 Now that we have an Android-based device with access to the Play Store, we have several more options for playing virtual pinball games.
 We’ll run through a few great games/tables, identify which ones work well and some that aren’t well-suited for the Retroid Pocket 2 to hopefully save you a little time in your search.
 Aside from installing the games themselves, there is virtually no setup required – A very nice experience!